mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

 `kubectl get pods`{{execute}}

-So, if you are constantly switching namespaces and want to avoid using the long kubectl above, `kubens`  utility will become handy.
-It is bundled with the `kubectx` command utility if you are installing the package using a package management tool.
+So, if you are constantly switching namespaces and want to avoid using the long kubectl command above, the `kubens`  utility will become handy.
+It is bundled with the `kubectx` command utility if installed using a package management tool.